roshan-infocusp/nextsense-maestro/README.md

 #### BLE Connection Handling

-The test supports both Bluetooth ON and OFF scenarios.
+The app uses a fake Bluetooth permission implementation — tapping "Go to settings" on the Last Step screen auto-advances to the next screen without opening real Android Bluetooth Settings.
 Pairing success is verified through the application's success message.
-Additional handling is included for emulator-specific Bluetooth disconnection cases.
+Additional handling is included for emulator-specific Bluetooth disconnection cases (Screen 24).

 ## What I Would Improve Given More Time